Z-siteA Companion to the Works of Louis Zukofsky

 16 April 1931 / An “Objectivists” Anthology (1932)

-In “‘Recencies’ in Poetry,” the preface to An “Objectivists” Anthology (1931), LZ remarks that this poem “in defense of the conceit is curious—since it contradicts on the face of it all his critical values opposed to the confusion of the senses.
-Still, […] the digression of mentality is perhaps only another fact for the poet to record” (Prep+ 213).
-LZ made a similar remark on sending the poem to EP in April 1931 (EP/LZ 97).
+In “‘Recencies’ in Poetry,” the preface to An “Objectivists” Anthology (1931), LZ remarks that this poem “in defense of the conceit is curious—since it contradicts on the face of it all his [LZ’s] critical values opposed to the confusion of the senses.
+Still, […] the digression of mentality is perhaps only another fact for the poet to record” (Prep+ 213; see also remark to EP in letter dated April 1931 (EP/LZ 97)).
+To the editor of Hound & Horn, Lincoln Kirstein: “My ‘Prop.
+LXI,’ for instance, developing a conceit is at the same time a philosophical and aesthetic explaining away of it.
+There are implications—ethics, Spinoza, spring, visual geometry etc.” (letter dated 10 Aug.
+1931; Yale).

 Title: Prop.
 LXI…: As the subtitle indicates, the title refers to Baruch Spinoza (1632-1677), Ethics, whose full original Latin title LZ gives, meaning Ethics proved in Geometrical Order.
 This particular proposition is in Part IV: The Strength of the Emotions (qtd.
 Bottom 16): “Desire which arises from reason can have no excess.
 Proof.—Desire (Def.
 Emo.
 I) absolutely considered is the very essence of man in so far as it is conceived as determined in any manner to do anything.
 Therefore desire which arises from reason, that is (Prop.
 3, Part III.), which is engendered in us in so far as we are active, is the very essence or nature of man in so far as it is conceived as determined to do those things which are adequately conceived through the essence of man alone (Def.
 2, Part III.).
 If, therefore, this desire can have excess, then human nature considered in itself can exceed itself, or could do more than it can do, which is a manifest contradiction.
 And therefore this desire cannot have excess.
 Q.e.d.” (trans.
 Andrew Boyle).
 Spinoza was a major life-long interest of LZ’s, particularly important in “A”-12 and Bottom.